hexarc-software/hexarc-pact/README.md

 ## Features
 * Hassle-free API integrations in seconds.
 * No type information loosing.
-Consume exact API that is provided.
+Consume exact API as it's designed.
 * Code first.
 No need to describe your API protocol in external IDL/DSL.
 * Charged with advanced types.
 Not only simple DTOs but enums, generics, tagged unions, etc.